Benjamin Scott, Founding Project Director / Co-Lead

 Brad Poulter is a born and raised northerner and the founder of Barctic Technology: a Yellowknife-based technology and marketing firm.
 Its software has helped thousands of mainly Canadian companies sell products around the world.
 Barctic has also worked with dozens of northern companies and organizations to help them build technological capacity and systems to help them compete globally.
 After fishing his honours Degree in Business from the University of British Columbia, Brad returned to the North to do communications work for the Office of the Premier.
 After a brief stint as a scuba dive master, Brad served 10 years managing business service programs and communications at the Business Development and Investment Corporation.
 He also taught marketing at Aurora College.
 Brad is an avid adventure seeker, investor, educator and technology enthusiast with a passion to better the north through entrepreneurship, innovation and home-grown out of the box ideas.
 He offers 1-1 support to our program participants in the areas of e-commerce, web design, and digital marketing. |

-Roman Asmundson | Financial Analyst
+Roman Asmundson, CPA | Impact Fund Analyst

 Paul Andrew | Elder in Residence